-To account for realistic experimental imperfections including dark counts and optical leakage, we introduce the channel purity $P_l$ for each detection channel.
+To account for experimental imperfections, including leakage and detector dark counts, we introduce the channel purity $P_l$ for each detection channel.
 This quantity is defined as the ratio between genuine SFWM signal counts and the total detected counts.
 The measured cross-correlation function is then modified as

 The conditional autocorrelation must be corrected accordingly.
-Expressed in terms of the ideal cross correlation, the measured value becomes
+Expressed in terms of the ideal cross-correlation, the measured value becomes

-Detailed derivations of these expressions are given in the Supplemental Material.
+Detailed derivations are provided in the Supplemental Material.

 \FigTwo